floweredscarf/su25/labs/lab19/index.md

 ## Shortest Paths

 A common problem involving a graph with weighted edges is to find the **shortest path** between two vertices.
 This means to find the sequence of edges from one vertex to the other such that the *sum of weights along the path* is smallest.
-Note that though Breadth First Search might be able to find a path with the least *number* of edges, it's not capable of finding a shortest path based off the total *edge weight*.
+Note that though Breadth First Search might be able to find a path with the least *number* of edges, it's not capable of finding a shortest path based off the total *edge weight* if *edge weights* are different.

 {: .info}
 >This is a core problem found in real life mapping applications.
 Say you want